sgilson/mine/README.md

 or add constant fields to outgoing requests.
 The process of setting up these mappings is tiresome and potentially error prone.

-Let's take the most extreme example I encountered.
+Let's take a small, real-world example.
 This is the required JSON format for a port in an unnamed API:

 ```json